-- 31.5.5.2.1 The focus of the cost allocation methodology shall be on-proposed regulated Public Policy tTransmission Projectssolutions to Public Policy Transmission Needs. - 31.5.5.2.2 Projects analyzed hereunder as proposed solutions to Public Policy Transmission ProjectsNeeds may proceed on a market basis with willing buyers and sellers at any time. - 31.5.5.2.3 Cost allocation shall be based on a beneficiaries pay approach. - 31.5.5.2.4 Project benefits will be identified in accordance with Section 31.5.5.4. - 31.5.5.2.5 Identification of beneficiaries for cost allocation and cost allocation among those beneficiaries shall be according to the methodology specified in Section 31.5.5.4.
+- 31.5.5.2.1 The focus of the cost allocation methodology shall be on regulated Public Policy Transmission Projects. - 31.5.5.2.2 Projects analyzed hereunder as Public Policy Transmission Projects may proceed on a market basis with willing buyers and sellers at any time. - 31.5.5.2.3 Cost allocation shall be based on a beneficiaries pay approach. - 31.5.5.2.4 Project benefits will be identified in accordance with Section 31.5.5.4. - 31.5.5.2.5 Identification of beneficiaries for cost allocation and cost allocation among those beneficiaries shall be according to the methodology specified in Section 31.5.5.4.